MCP tools

 1. Grant region (from the API key's principal) – enforced server-side; cannot be widened past what the key allows.

-2. Per-call scopes / lens argument – DNF selector narrowing the operation within the grant (scopes on writes, lens on recall/context).
+2. Per-call scope / lens argument – DNF selector narrowing the operation within the grant (scope/scopes on writes, lens on recall / context).

 Register paths with spectron scopes create before first use.